tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   </figcaption>
 </figure>

 Create a new sketch and save it as "sna".
+Create a data sub-directory and place a copy of the ["Ernest"](https://www.dafont.com/ernest.font) font within it.
 Add the following setup code.

 {% highlight py %}
 def setup():
     size(400,300)
     frameRate(30)
     noStroke()
+    ernest = createFont('Ernest.ttf', 30)
+    textFont(ernest)

 playerx = 195
 playery = 145